rails/weblog/_posts/2018-01-30-Rails-5-2-RC1-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials.markdown

 date: 2018-01-30 16:00:00 -09:00
 ---
-It's been two months since the [first beta release of Rails 5.2](http://weblog.rubyonrails.org/2017/11/27/Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials/), and we've spent the time since to improve, polish, and tweak the release in all sorts of lovely ways.
+It's been two months since the [first beta release of Rails 5.2](http://weblog.rubyonrails.org/2017/11/27/Rails-5-2-Active-Storage-Redis-Cache-Store-HTTP2-Early-Hints-Credentials/), and we've spent the time since to improve, polish, and tweak the release in all sorts of lovely ways for this first release candidate.

 Our headline feature, the new [Active Storage](https://github.com/rails/rails/blob/d3893ec38ec61282c2598b01a298124356d6b35a/activestorage/README.md) framework, has been expanded with [deeper content-type identification](https://github.com/rails/rails/commit/c2ba530c43244b5b60fd629f61cd8b44c43ecda9), as well as a ton of other improvements.